Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-9-9-ASCWG25_Finals.md

 toc: true
 ---

 Hello guys, I’ve had the honor to write the challenges for Arab Security Cyber WarGames (ASCWG).
-This is the writeup for the Finals round’s challenges.
+This is the write-up for the Finals round’s challenges.
 Let’s just jump right in.

 # Lost_In_The_Dark

 ### Description

-***`"EzioAuditoredaFirenze" had used his name to hide a secret, but he doesn't know how to reveal it can you do this job?`***
+***`"EzioAuditoredaFirenze" had used his name to hide a secret, but he doesn't know how to reveal it.
+Can you do this job?`***

 #### <span style="color: red;">[challenge link](https://drive.google.com/file/d/17b8Syb-XhG0-Q0Gp2o3MhkRBfhCDwztd/view?usp=sharing)</span>